mattibickel/demandware-angularjs-seed/README.md

 This project is built using [AngularJS](https://angularjs.org/), the self-described "Superheroic JavaScript MVW Framework".
 There are [similar](https://github.com/opencodes/demandware-ocapi) [projects](https://github.com/nhduy1985/demandware-backbones-client) around, check them out.

-Since OCAPI does not expose all features of a fully fledged Demandware powered store, yet, this demo site focuses on the parts we _can_ do right now (see [Features] further down).
+Since OCAPI does not expose all features of a fully fledged Demandware powered store, yet, this demo site focuses on the parts we _can_ do right now (see [Features](#Features) below).

 My personal pet peeve is performance tuning.
 So, please, if you find a way to do more with less send me a pull request.